-The Maroon Bells Four Pass Loop is a bucket list hike for a lot of people.
+Hiking the Maroon Bells Four Pass Loop in one day is a bucket list hike for a lot of people.
 Considered one of the most beautiful backpacking trails in the USA, the alpine loop passes over four 12,000ft passes.
 Covering 27 miles and 7,500+ft of gain.
 For many, what started as a backpacking loop has turned into one of the most epic single day adventures in North America.

 Below I’ve put together a quick guide to doing Four Pass Loop in one day.
 With tips and info you will need to be successful.

-Maroon Bells Four Pass Loop – In 1 Day
+Maroon Bells Four Pass Loop – In One Day

 Four Pass Loop Trail Info